penntaylor/reductions/README.md

    `(5..10).reductions(:+)`.
 *  There are significant performance problems with the "provide a block to reduce" approach once you get into reductions with tens of thousands of elements.
 See "naive reductions" in the Benchmarking section.
-The speed boost we are able to achieve here comes at the expense of dozens of lines of code.
-   You don't have to maintain that code if it's in a gem.

 Benchmarking